reactiveui/splat/src/Splat.Autofac/README.md

 ### Use the Locator

-Now, when registering or resolving services using Locator.Current, or via ReactiveUI, they will be directed to the Autofac DI container.
+Now, when registering or resolving services using AppLocator.Current, or via ReactiveUI, they will be directed to the Autofac DI container.